spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/component-types.md

 ---
-title: "Oryx Component types"
+title: "Oryx: Component types"
 description: Oryx components compared to Atomic Design
 last_updated: Sept 23, 2023
 template: concept-topic-template
 ---

-Oryx applications are 100% built out of components.
+Oryx applications are built completely out of components.
 Whether it's a page or a section of the page or a button, they're all components.

 Oryx supports three types of components:

-- Design System components
+- Design system components
   Highly reusable components that are used to build consistent user interfaces (UIs).
 - Domain components
-  Functional components that are concerned with a specific _domain_, such as "product" or "cart".
+  Functional components that are concerned with a specific _domain_, like the product or cart domains.
 Domain Components use
 - Composition components
   Containers that are used to render pages or sections by providing a list of components and their layout